Release-Candidate/1-billion-row-challenge/README.md

 defer trace.Stop()
 ```

-Then we run it like normal and view the trace result in a browser:
+Then we run it like normal and view the trace result in a browser using `go tool trace`:

 ```shell
 go build ./go_parallel_trace.go && hyperfine -r 5 -w 1 './go_parallel_trace measurements_big.txt > solution_big.txt'